doncandela/mgah/mgah.md

   $ sudo apptainer build "$SIFS"/os-only.sif os-only.def
   ```

-- This created a 30 MB image file `$SIFS/os-only.sif`.
+- This created a 30 MB image file **`os-only.sif`** ` in the directory $SIFS`.
 We can open a shell running inside the container using the `apptainer shell` command.
 This gives a prompt `Apptainer>` from which we can issue shell commands that will run inside the container:

   ```
   $ apptainer shell "$SIFS"/os-only.sif